heiko-holz/inspectit-ocelot/inspectit-ocelot-k8s-demo/README.md

        kubectl apply -f https://github.com/open-telemetry/opentelemetry-operator/releases/download/v{version}/opentelemetry-operator.yaml
        ```
       * If you follow the instruction, it automatically deploys the OpenTelemetryCollector to the `opentelemetry-operator-system` namespace
-2. Create the namespace `trading-demo` in which the [Trading Demo Application](#3-deploy-the-trading-demo-application), the [InspectIT Ocelot Instrumentation](#1-deploy-inspectit-ocelot-agent-as-an-instrumentation), and the [OpenTelemetry Collector Agent Sidecar](#2-deploy-the-opentelemetry-collector-agent-sidecar) will be deployed
+2. Create the namespace `trading-demo` in which the [Trading Demo Application](#3-deploy-the-trading-demo-application), the [inspectIT Ocelot Instrumentation](#1-deploy-inspectit-ocelot-agent-as-an-instrumentation), and the [OpenTelemetry Collector Agent Sidecar](#2-deploy-the-opentelemetry-collector-agent-sidecar) will be deployed

    ```shell
    kubectl create namespace trading-demo